department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 [Find out how to apply for a discharge upgrade](/discharge-upgrade-instructions/).<br/>
 [Learn about the VA Character of Discharge review process](/discharge-upgrade-instructions/#other-options).

-**Note:** If you experienced sexual assault or harassment while in the military, or need mental health services related to PTSD or other mental health problems linked to your service, you may qualify for VA health care benefits even without a VA Character of Discharge review or a discharge upgrade.
-Call our general VA hotline at <a href="tel:+1-800-827-1000">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. to 9:00 p.m.
-(ET) to find out what your care options may be.

 <div markdown="0"><br></div>

 <div itemscope itemtype="http://schema.org/Question">